Should We Elope?

 Our parents, brothers and sisters (13 in total) received a computer generated invitation with a sketch of the inn on the front, requesting their presence at our small wedding.
 We reserved the inn for one night (accomodating 15 people, including us).
 We arranged for a Justice of the Peace to officiate the ceremony, the innkeeper's friend, a free lance photographer, to take pictures, and for the inn keeper's sister to cater a few appetizers before we took everyone out to dinner at a local restaurant.
 We came back to a strawberry shortcake that was delivered from a local bakery.
 We did not nickle and dime the whole affair, but spent within a budget that was worth every penny.
 Including the lodging, dinner, photographer, caterer, flowers, cake, champagne, etc, we spent no more than $2,500.

-My husband and I went up the day before our wedding, picked up the wedding license, and had our own candlelit rehearsal dinner.
+My husband and I went up the day before our wedding, picked up the marriage license, and had our own candlelit rehearsal dinner.
 The next day we watched as the very organized innkeeper kept vigil for her friend and sister to show up on time.
 The guests arrived and pictures were taken.
 We tied the knot, made a toast, had dinner, and spent the rest of the night with our family with the entire inn to ourselves.
 The next day we shopped, saw the sites, had a great lunch and went home to catch our honeymoon flight to Scotland.
 We left the family behind to tell everyone our big news.

 I am still relieved that we did not fall into the wedding trap and spend thousands of dollars for a day.
 Come up with something different that you can call your own.
 You will think back on your day and smile, just remembering that you didn't throw away all your money!
 Oh yeah, and that you got married too!